Publications

 Scholastic, April 19, 2002

-This series of books provides ready-made ideas for developing all the essential skills within the Early Learning Goals.
-Each book takes one particular skill and includes double-page spreads of activity ideas.
+activity ideas.
 The left-hand page provides a practical group activity using resources typically found in any nursery setting.
 This is supported with a photocopiable activity on the right-hand page which consolidates the learning and provides an assessment record of each child's individual achievement.
 The final page contains a photocopiable Skills Development Chart to place in each child's personal portfolio.
-DANCE AND MOVEMENT provides a range of activities to develop skills using the body to explore.
+'Dance and Movement' provides a range of activities to develop skills using the body to explore.
+The ideas focus on the Physical Development and Creative Development areas of learning.

 Autumn: Themes for Early Years